NicholasRasi/FL-Simulator/docs/datasets_models.md

 - **name**: ```imdb_reviews```
 - **description**: Large Movie Review Dataset.
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
-There is additional unlabeled data for use as well
+There is additional unlabeled data for use as well.
 - **url**: [http://ai.stanford.edu/%7Eamaas/data/sentiment/](http://ai.stanford.edu/%7Eamaas/data/sentiment/)
 - **source**: [TensorFlow Datasets](https://www.tensorflow.org/datasets/catalog/imdb_reviews)
 - **IID**: yes